aleksandrajh/CI_PP3_Connect4/README.md

 Operation: Input a numeric value and press enter key.

 #### Play again
-By selecting this option a new game starts for the same players
+By selecting this option a new game starts for the same players.

 #### Go to main menu
-Brings players to the main menu of the program
+Brings players to the main menu of the program.

 #### See your statistics
 Display number of games won so far by each logged player.